roweo/toolbox/topics/docx2md.md

 # DOCX2MD Converter

-This Bash script is intended to prepare Baxter CCDS word files for DITA conversion.
+This Bash script is intended to prepare CCDS word files for DITA conversion.
 Custom `sed` expressions can be used to tune the result.

 ## Dependencies: